 Exclusion – An IRP cannot be launched that challenges the result(s) of an SO’s policy development process (PDP) without the support of the SO that developed such PDP or, in the case of joint PDPs, without the support of all of the SOs that developed such PDP.

-Limitation – An IRP challenge of expert panel decisions is limited to challenge of whether panel decision is consistent with ICANN’s Bylaws.
+Limitation – An IRP challenge of expert panel decisions is limited to a challenge of whether the panel decision is consistent with ICANN’s Bylaws.

 The legal expenses of the Empowered Community associated with a community IRP will be borne by ICANN.